Ludwigia Repens

 Why is my ludwigia dying

-Your Ludwigia Repens may be dying due to insufficient light, nutrient deficiencies, or unsuitable water parameters.
+Your Ludwigia Repens might be showing signs of stress (not necessarily dying!) due to a few common reasons: insufficient light, nutrient deficiencies, or unsuitable water parameters.
 Other potential issues include pests, disease, or damage from plant-eating fish.
 Regular care and maintenance can help address these issues.

 Does ludwigia repens need C02